The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

 On the Nicoya Peninsula, I found the ever-elusive combination of pristine beaches, undiscovered fishing villages, and enough tourism-savvy to allow for vacation extras like Spanish lessons and sea kayak rentals.
 For me, it was what travel should be: a chance to explore another culture and land, a physically and intellectually challenging adventure - and just plain fun.

-My month-long trip was divided into three parts: I began on my own, with a week of Spanish lessons and daily sea kayaking sessions.
+My trip was divided in two parts: I began on my own, with a week of Spanish lessons and daily sea kayaking sessions.
 After that, my husband joined me for a ten-day sea kayaking journey in the Gulf of Nicoya.
-Finally, the rest of my family met us to spend the week of Christmas in Montezuma.

 I started from a small, bed-and-breakfast inn near Paquera which also offers fishing tours, sea kayaking and Spanish lessons.
 My individual Spanish classes were fun but challenging, so it was good that I had also decided to sea kayak two hours a day.